-To help assess engagement of Facility executive leadership, the OIG interviewed the Director, Chief of Staff, Interim ADPCS, and Associate Director regarding their knowledge of various performance metrics and their involvement and support of actions to improve or sustain performance.
+To help assess engagement of Facility executive leadership, the OIG interviewed the Director, Chief of Staff, ADPCS, and Associate Director regarding their knowledge of various performance metrics and their involvement and support of actions to improve or sustain performance.

-In individual interviews, these executive leadership team members generally could speak knowledgeably about actions taken during the previous 12 months in order to maintain or improve performance, employee and patient survey results, and selected Strategic Analytics for Improvement and Learning (SAIL) metrics.
+In individual interviews, these executive leadership team members generally were able to speak knowledgeably about actions taken during the previous 12 months in order to maintain or improve performance, employee and patient survey results, and selected Strategic Analytics for Improvement and Learning (SAIL) metrics.
 These are discussed more fully below.

 The leaders are also engaged in monitoring patient safety and care through formal mechanisms.
-They are members of the Facility's Governance Board, which tracks, trends, and monitors quality of care and patient outcomes.
-The Director serves as the chairperson with the authority and responsibility to establish policy, maintain quality care standards, and perform organizational management and strategic planning.
-The Governance Board also oversees various working groups, such as the Executive Council of Medical Staff, Quality and Safety Council, Organizational Health Council, and Nursing Executive Coordinating Council.
+They are members of the QSV Council which tracks, trends, and monitors quality of care and patient outcomes.
+The Director also serves as the Chairperson of the Leadership Executive Board, with the authority and responsibility to establish policy, maintain quality care standards, and perform organizational management and strategic planning.
+The Leadership Executive Board has oversight for leadership groups such as Clinical Executive Board, Environment of Care Council, and QSV Council.
 See Figure 4.